neil-edelman/boxes/readme.md

 <code>struct <strong>&lt;PS&gt;entry</strong> { &lt;PS&gt;uint next; &lt;PS&gt;uint hash; &lt;PS&gt;type key; };</code>

 Buckets are linked\-lists of entries, and entries are stored in a hash table\.
-When a collision occurs, we push the entry out to an unoccupied stack, growing from the back\.
+When a collision occurs, we push the entry out to an unoccupied stack in the same table\.